dotCMS/plugin-com.dotcms.dotsaml/README.md

 </filter-mapping>
 ~~~

+By default the web.xml is gonna be overriden by the plugin (please see the file: ROOT/dotserver/tomcat-8.0.18/webapps/ROOT/WEB-INF/web.xml)
+If you have modified your web.xml before the plugin installation, please add the changes on this web.xml to avoid to loss any custom change.

 2) Set in the DOTCMS_plugin_path/conf/dotmarketing-config-ext.properties file the
 configuration values for your service provider.
 The Plugin included some examples, however
 you can take a look to DOTCMS_plugin_path/src/com/dotcms/plugin/saml/v3/DotSamlConstants.java, there you can find